ashayp22/Rust-Math/RUN.md

 Requirements:

-Working install of Rust
+1. Working install of Rust.
-An environment that supports GUIs
+2. An environment that supports GUIs.

 How to run: